LostCore/lostcore-plugin-boilerplate/README.md

 * Namespaced structure: there is no need to rename the files anymore.
 * Gulp, sass, browserify support.
 There is a "build task" also included.
 * Browserify enforce a more organized and stable structure of the javascript code.
-* class-plugin, class-admin and class-public are now more deeply connected, with class-plugin in the middle.
-You can access them from the loader.
-* Some of the redundant variables (as plugin_name, version...) are now centralized in class-plugin.
 * PSR-4 Support

 ## Installation